FusionAuth/fusionauth-install/README.md

 #### macOS / 'nix

-Note: Search is not installed by default anymore, if you would like search then supply `-s` to the installer script.
+Note: Search is no longer installed by default anymore, if you would like search then supply `-s` to the installer script.

 Options: